michellab/fes-ml/README.md

 ## Dynamics and EMLE settings

 In fes-ml, the default strategy to create OpenMM systems is through Sire.
-Therefore, the options of the dynamics are modifiable and are the same as [those available for Sire](https://sire.openbiosim.org/cheatsheet/openmm.html#choosing-options).
+Therefore, the options of the dynamics are modifiable and are the same as [those available in Sire](https://sire.openbiosim.org/cheatsheet/openmm.html#choosing-options).
 Typically, these are set in a `dynamics_kwargs` dictionary:

 ```python
 # Define the dynamics parameters